wp-plugins/buddypress-registration-groups-1/readme.txt

 == Upgrade Notice ==

+= 1.0 =
+This version is a major update that adds a brand new admin section!

 = 0.9 =
 This version is a major update that replaces deprecated calls, fixes compatibility issues with the latest versions of WordPress and BuddyPress, and improves code quality.
 Upgrade immediately.

 = 0.8 =
 This version addresses an issue with only showing 20 groups on the registration page.
 See Changelog for details.

-= 0.3 =
+= 0.6 =
-This version addresses several functionality issues.
+This version addresses an issue with group names not displaying correctly in the timeline.
 Upgrade immediately.

+= 0.5 =
+This version changes the display order of groups on the registration page to alphabetical.

 = 0.4 =
 This version addresses a minor styling issue and an error shown on user activation if no groups were selected during registration.
 Upgrade immediately.

-= 0.5 =
-This version changes the display order of groups on the registration page to alphabetical.

-= 0.6 =
+= 0.3 =
-This version addresses an issue with group names not displaying correctly in the timeline.
+This version addresses several functionality issues.
 Upgrade immediately.